mohajeranilab/SemiAutoAnnotator/README.md

 ```bash
 --frame_skip= (default: 50) --model_path= (default: None) --clustering=(default: False)
 ```
-It is NECESSARY to specify a path to the model/weights file if you want the assistance of a model AND make use of the clustering.
+It is NECESSARY to specify a path to the model/weights file if you want the assistance of a model AND make use of the clustering and data preprocessing.
 Aftewards, the program will give you a file explorer window to select the video file you want to annotate (it will extract frames for you).

 "In the 'used_videos/' directory, a folder will be created for each selected video, containing the video file itself along with subfolders for extracted frames and JSON annotations.
 The structure will look like this: